z88dk/z88dk-website/gettingstarted.md

 Assuming you want to compile for a supported target, and with over 100 targets chances are you are!
-Then it's easy to produce an "executable" with z88dk, it's just a single command:
+Then it's easy to produce an "executable" with z88dk, it's just a single command.
+Let's create a .TAP file for use with ZX Spectrum emulators:

 ```
 zcc +zx program.c -create-app
 ```

-Creates a .TAP file for ZX Spectrum emulators.
 Need it for CP/M?
+Try this:

 ```
 zcc +cpm program.c -create-app
 ```

 And a `.com` file is created.
 Do you want to test the `.com` file using z80pack?
-We're going to need a disk image to make that easy, so lets do it:
+It's much easier to test with a disk image, so lets create one:

 ```
 zcc +cpm program.c -create-app -subtype=z80pack